-Trump says EPA might relax standard for low-flush toilets
+Trump complains low-flow toilets are flush with problems

+WASHINGTON (AP) — When it comes to toilets, President Donald Trump just wants to let it flow.

-WASHINGTON (AP) — President Donald Trump said Friday that his administration is looking into relaxing water-saving regulations for toilets, sinks and showers, saying consumers end up using even more water by flushing multiple times and trying to get clean with low water streams.
+Trump said Friday that his administration is looking into relaxing water-saving regulations for toilets, sinks and showers, saying consumers end up using even more water by flushing multiple times and trying to get clean with low water streams.

 “People are flushing toilets 10 times, 15 times as opposed to once.
-They end up using more water,” Trump said while talking with business owners about what he said are ‘’common sense” steps to end overregulation. “‘The EPA is looking at that very strongly at my suggestion.”
+They end up using more water,” Trump said while talking with business owners about what he said are ‘’common sense” steps to end overregulation.
+“The EPA is looking at that very strongly at my suggestion.”

 Use of low-flush toilets started in the 1990s after President George H.W.
 Bush signed the Energy Policy Act.
 The 1992 law said new toilets could use no more than 1.6 gallons of water per flush.
 The law went into effect in 1994 for residential buildings and 1997 for commercial structures.